Prajwal115/factor/README.md

 This also utilises **Local Sessions** as a way to store and transmit data

+Also while testing, MAMP server on Mac was used for MySQL and simultaneously the FastAPI server was also running on another port.
+Hence, to set this up locally, it will require both servers.
+I hope to solve this with deploying on replit through their own SQL services.

 So what has been done here, We have variety of pages served through FastAPI.
 And there are multiple format options among various other settings to create a new session.
 Some formats I have taken up are British Parliamentary, Asian Parliamentary and One vs One.
 Each one having different settings, different number of roles and teams involved.
 So currently, this project is in testing phases, the code shared here will be updated in phases.
 As of now the code deals with BP